Most Effective Products

 Red Eye Stations

-After you have successfully eliminated drywood termites from your property, you will want to ensure these pests do not return.
+After successfully eliminating drywood termites from your property, you will want to ensure these pests do not return.
 Listed below are some preventative measures we suggest following to keep drywood termites away.

-• To prevent drywood termites from accessing your home you can use Tim-Bor Professional Insecticide and spray it up in the attic on all exposed wood also in the exterior up underneath the house and the floor joists.
+• To prevent drywood termites from accessing your home, you can use Tim-Bor Professional Insecticide and spray it in the attic on all exposed wood, the exterior underneath the house, and the floor joists.

 • Keep an eye out for further signs of termite activity and conditions that could create a favorable environment for them.
-And spray FiPro Aerosol in voids, cracks, and crevices every three months for continual control.
+For continual control, spray FiPro Aerosol in voids, cracks, and crevices every three months.

-• It is also a good idea to monitor your property for signs of other termites, such as subterranean termites.
-For this, use Red Eye termite monitoring stations.
+• Monitoring your property for signs of other termites, such as subterranean termites, is also a good idea.
+Red Eye termite monitoring stations are used for this.
 Place multiple Red Eye Stations around the home to monitor for termite activity.
-When there is termite activity, the Red Eye indicator will let you know by disappearing and then you can treat termites accordingly by injecting Fipro aerosol into the station.
+When there is termite activity, the Red Eye indicator will let you know by disappearing, and then you can treat termites accordingly by injecting Fipro aerosol into the station.

-• Other preventative measures you can take is to reduce moisture around the house.
-Check the Red Eye once a month.
+• Other preventative measures include reducing moisture around the house and checking the Red Eye once a month.

 Key Takeaways